myelintek/documentation/_templates/getting_started.rst

 Project
 *******

-Is a group of jobs with the dataset connected to it.
+Is a group of labs with the dataset connected to it.

 Dataset
 *******